sirupsen/vim-execrus/README.md

 ## Customization

-To customize Execrus, you create and modify the file type you're interested in adding Execrus functionality to, directly in the plugin source.
+Execrus is a framework for running external commands in Vim, thus you should learn to customize it to take full advantage of it.
+To customize Execrus, you create and modify the file type in the plugin source you're interested in adding Execrus functionality to.

 For instance, a Ruby plugin should be in `ftplugin/ruby.vim` and might look something like this: